Fastjet: Subsidiaries

+Former subsidiaries

-Operations of fastjet Zambia Ltd (49.5%) and fastjet Mozambique Limitada (100%) have currently been discontinued.
-(Fastjet Tanzania, the original fastjet operation, was sold on 26 November 2018.)
+Operations of Fastjet Zambia (49.5%) and Fastjet Mozambique (100%) have currently been discontinued.
+Fastjet Tanzania, the original Fastjet operation, was sold on 26 November 2018.

-The subsidiaries are included in the Group financial statements, because although the Group holds 50% or less of the voting rights in each, it controls the management, operations and distributions through contractual agreements as well as its shareholding.

 Brand ownership

 The Fastjet brand was originally owned by Easygroup Holdings Ltd, and licensed to Fastjet Plc.
-On 29 June 2017 Fastjet Plc entered into an agreement with Easygroup Holdings Ltd to acquire all intellectual property rights associated with the fastjet brand for $2.5 million.
+Sir Stelios Haji-Ioannou established the Fastjet brand in 2012.
+On 29 June 2017 Fastjet Plc entered into an agreement with Easygroup Holdings Ltd to acquire all intellectual property rights associated with the Fastjet brand for $2.5 million.

-Sir Stelios Haji-Ioannou, who established the fastjet brand in 2012, stated, “fastjet is a great brand in all its African markets, making it a highly valuable asset for the company.
-I have accepted the view of the current board that the company should own its own brand rather than licence it from me.”

 Business trends

 Fastjet Limited group results are shown below (as at years ending 31 December):